Spiritually Japanese

 "Spiritually Japanese", abbreviated as jingri (精日 (jīngrì)), is a pejorative term used in sociopolitical discourse in China to refer to Chinese people who are perceived to hold extreme pro-Japanese and anti-Chinese sentiments.
-According to Chinese state media, archetypal traits of those perceived as being "spiritually Japanese" include issuing expressions of support for World War II-era Japanese militarism in China, defending or minimising Japan's war crimes against Chinese civilians and holding a favourable view of the Empire of Japan more broadly speaking.
-Those who express admiration for modern Japanese politicians or challenge China's unilateral sovereignty claims may also be considered “spiritually Japanese”.
+According to Chinese state media, archetypal traits of those perceived as being "spiritually Japanese" include issuing expressions of support for World War II-era Japanese militarism in China, defending or minimising Japan's war crimes against Chinese civilians and more broadly speaking holding a favourable view of Japan.
+Chinese people who express admiration for modern Japanese politicians or challenge China's unilateral sovereignty claims may also be considered "spiritually Japanese".
 A neologism that developed out of online communities, the term has seen increasing use in recent years.

 Background

 The increased prevalence of international cultural exchange in the modern world has increased the influence of foreign cultures, including Japanese culture, on certain segments of Chinese society.
 According to Chinese Communist theorists Yang Jinhua and Huang Chenchen, this has led to the rise of jingri who accord with the values and politics of Japanese society far more than they do China's, seemingly viewing China as merely an "accidental place of birth" while according Japan with the title of their "spiritual motherland".
 They seek to maintain a "Japanese-style" manner of living.
 Some internet celebrities seen as jingri have made statements or engaged in actions that express support for or present a romanticized image of Japan.
 These have included many forms of expression, including expression in the form of text, images, language choice, music, video media, and body language, up to dressing up as World War Two-era Japanese military officers.
 Among them have been those who hold unusual interpretations of the Nanjing massacre, with some even stating that "the [Japanese military] killed too few people [in Nanjing]."
 This has incited anti-Japanese xenophobia in China.
 Some individuals who have praised Japan, labelled as supporters of the Japanese far right, have been violently attacked in public.

 According to a Chinese-language BBC article, jingri generally refers not to those who merely appreciate Japan's technological advancements, support friendly China-Japan relations, or consume Japanese goods, but rather to those who "spiritually equate themselves with Japanese people (that are on the far right)."